GrapesJS/grapesjs/docs/modules/Components-new.md

 ### Component Recognition and Component Type Stack

 As we said before, when you pass an HTML string as a component to the editor, that string is parsed and compiled to the [Component Definition](#component-definition) with a new `type` property.
 To understand what `type` should be assigned, for each parsed HTML Element, the editor iterates over all the defined components, called **Component Type Stack**, and checks via `isComponent` method (we will see it later) if that component type is appropriate for that element.
-The Component Type Stack is just a simple array of components but the important part is the order of those components.
-Any new added Custom Component (we'll see later how to create them) goes on top of the Component Type Stack and each element returned from the parser iterates the stack from top to bottom (the last element of the stack is the `default` one), the iteration stops once one of the component returns a truthy value from the `isComponent` method.
+The Component Type Stack is just a simple array of component types but what is matter is the order of those types.
+Any new added custom **Component Type** (we'll see later how to create them) goes on top of the Component Type Stack and each element returned from the parser iterates the stack from top to bottom (the last element of the stack is the `default` one), the iteration stops once one of the component returns a truthy value from the `isComponent` method.

 SVG - ComponentTypeStack